4 months pregnant? Congratulations!

 How many weeks pregnant is 4 months?

-You’re hopefully beginning to feel more human after the fun and games of the first.
+Your second trimester has just started, and you’re hopefully beginning to feel more human after the fun and games of the first.

 Some people even find they get an energy boost about now.